-Once you have that information, more detail is provided on contacting previous landlords in a separate article.
-However, one common concern we always see is “how do I know I’m talking to the actual landlord?”.
+More detail is provided on contacting previous landlords in a separate article.
+However, one common concern to watch for is “how do I know I’m talking to the actual landlord?”.
 In other words, what’s stopping an applicant from listing a friend or family member as his or her landlord?
 The answer is nothing.
 Nothing stops an applicant from listing a friend instead of the actual landlord.
 One nice trick you can use when you call the landlord is to not provide the landlord with any of the information you’re asking about.
 Leave it up to the landlord to fill in the detail about the property address, rent amount, and move-in dates.
 The actual landlord will be able to provide you with this information, so you can easily tell if something funny is going on.

 - Reason for moving out.
 A final piece of residence information found on most standard rental applications lets you know the motivation behind the move.
-What you want to see is that the applicant is relocating for work or looking for a bigger place.
-You don’t want to see a blank answer and you don’t want to hear that the applicant was evicted (although applicants will rarely write that).
+What you want to see are reasons like the applicant is relocating for work or looking for a bigger place.
+You don’t want to see a blank answer and you don’t want to see that the applicant was evicted (although applicants will rarely write that).

 Previous residence information includes all of the information listed above for the current residence section.
 Most standard rental applications leave space for at least one previous residence.
-Some allow for applicants to list two or more previous residences so you can get a more complete rental history for the applicant.
-We feel that the more rental history information you have, the better.
+Some allow for applicants to list two or more previous residences so you can get a more complete rental history for the applicant

-You can interpret the information in much the same way.
-However, there is one key distinction.
 When you’re contacting the current and previous landlords to verify information, you should always make sure you can contact the previous landlord.
-The reason is that the current landlord is not likely to tell the whole truth about a bad tenant because he or she may just want to get rid of the tenant.
+The current landlord is not likely to tell the whole truth about a bad tenant because he or she may just want to get rid of the tenant.
 Previous landlords have no reason to limit the information they provide.